opendatasoft/ods-documentation/source/platform_glossary.rst

      * A record (also called struct or compound data) is a basic data structure.
 A record is a collection of fields, possibly of different data types, typically in fixed number and sequence
    * * Reuse

-     * A reuse is a volontary declaration of dataset use in another context (a map, an application, a website) by  anyone
+     * A reuse is a voluntary declaration of dataset use in another context (a map, an application, a website) by  anyone
    * * Subdomain

      * A subdomain is a child domain of a parent domain.
 A parent domain can distribute or collect content to these child domains.